lx920/Used-Car-Pricing-Prediction/README.md

 The dataset is scraped from web used car listings.
 The rows are around 1,000.
 There are 45 car features such as year, make, model, mpg, horsepower, int color, ext color, AWD etc.

 # Language and Main Libraries
-R is the language used in this analysis.
+R is the language used in this analysis.\
+\
-Hmisc, dplyr, ggplot2, caret, randomForest, caTools.
+Hmisc, dplyr, ggplot2, caret, randomForest, caTools are the main libraries used.

 # KNN Imputation
 There were many missing values in original columns such as mpg and horsepower.
 Decided to use KNN imputations to fill in the missing values.